 7. Local guardians

 What we’ve come to see over our many trips to Goa is that the locals (at least in the touristy parts of town) are rarely the problem.
-They tend to be decent folk who have had too many years of caring little about things that don’t concern them; keeping tourists happy, and safe, however, does concern them and they will normally keep an eye out for you.
+They tend to be decent folk who have had too many years of not caring too much about things that don’t concern them.
+Keeping tourists happy and safe, however, does concern them and they will normally keep an eye out for you.

 8. Cash is king